-When people think about feature flags, they think about on or off, true or false.
+When people think about feature flags, they think software switches to hide or activate features, or in other words, on or off, true or false.
 These are called boolean flags, and they have only two states.
 However, there are other types of flags, known as multivariate flags, with a potentially unlimited number of states.

 In this post, we’ll take a look at what multivariate flags are and how to use them.

 A boolean flag is relatively easy to understand, although there are tons of potential use cases beyond the obvious ones.
 There is a true state and a false state, essentially a default and a change.
 In simpler terms, an on and off.

 Multivariate flags, by contrast, have an unlimited number of states.

 The benefit is that you can expand the way you use flags to cover a wide range of scenarios.
 The most obvious is referred to as A/B testing (even though it says A/B, it’s usually more than 2 options).
 But beyond that, there are lots of other ways to think about multivariate flags.

 Before digging into specific sample use cases, it’s worth noting that in Harness, multivariate flags contain different data types.
 This is because no matter what the value of a boolean flag is, the actual evaluation is the single data type of boolean.
 Multivariate flags, on the other hand, need a data type and a value since they are more open-ended.